Contiki review: A tour company for travelers ages to 18 to 35

 Contiki’s Europe tours are among its most popular (Photo: Contiki)

-• Countries: 200 trips on six continents
+• Countries: More than 200 trips on six continents

-• Tour Type: Primarily Coach
+• Tour type: Primarily coach

-How to Book
+How to book

-To book, you can book directly through Contiki, online, over the phone, or via the chat.
+To book, you can book directly through Contiki online, over the phone, or via the chat.

-Credibility Check
+Credibility check

-Tour Destinations
+Tour destinations

-Tour Types
+Tour types

 Contiki has more than two dozen tour types, and browsing by type in addition to by destination can be a great way to figure out what trip will be the best fit.
-The tour types are: Active, Adventure, African Safari, Beach, Christmas, City Breaks, Detour Mini Adventures, Festival Travel, Gap Year Travel, Hiking and Trekking, Island Hopping, New Year’s Eve, Plus+ Trips, Pride, Reunion, Sailing, Short Breaks, Ski & Snowboard, Small Group, Solo, Train, U.S. National Parks, Wildlife, Winter, and World.
+Tour types include Active, Adventure, African Safari, Beach, Christmas, City Breaks, Detour Mini Adventures, Festival Travel, Gap Year Travel, Hiking and Trekking, Island Hopping, New Year’s Eve, Plus+ Trips, Pride, Reunion, Sailing, Short Breaks, Ski & Snowboard, Small Group, Solo, Train, U.S. National Parks, Wildlife, Winter, and World.
 There are also specific trips for travelers between the ages of 27 and 35 (the elders of the Contiki universe).

 That’s a huge list, so here are more details about a few of the trip types: